ava-labs/ecosystem-projects/README.md

 # Submission Guidelines

 The are 3 steps to submit a project.
-Create a pull request composed of two files.
+Create a pull request composed of two filesgs.
 And submit a typeform.
   1. In the `projects` directory include the project info listed below.
 Name the file {{slug}}.json
   2. In the `img` directory include an image to represent your project.
   3. Submit the project's information via the following link https://admin.typeform.com/form/zVdwa3z0/create?block=2e46ebb7-b240-4c58-b1fe-21abe4dab804.